openvinotoolkit/model_server/src/custom_nodes/horizontal_ocr/README.md

 DAG pipeline.
 Additionally to the detected text boxes, in the two additional outputs are returned their coordinates and confidence levels.

+This custom node can be used to process video frames via [camera example](../../../docs/camera_example.md).

 # Building custom node library

 You can build the shared library of the custom node simply by running command in this custom node folder context: